WebAssembly/spec/proposals/bulk-memory-operations/Overview.md

 instruction.
 This instruction is intended to be used as an optimization hint to the WebAssembly implementation.
 After a memory segment is dropped its data can no longer be retrieved, so the memory used by this segment may be freed.

+It is a validation error to use `memory.drop` with an active segment.

 ### `memory.copy` instruction